APPASSIONATA PROGRAM – A PASSION FOR EXCELLENCE!

 play

-Clara Schumann’
+Clara Schumann’s

 Piano Trio in G minor Op.
 17